The Harveytoons Show

-The Harveytoons Show is a television series presenting theatrical animated cartoons produced by Famous Studios from 1950 until 1962, which were acquired by The Harvey Entertainment Company.
+The Harveytoons Show is a television series presenting theatrical animated cartoons produced by Famous Studios from 1950 until 1962, which were acquired by The Harvey Entertainment Company from Paramount Pictures.

 History

-This show features Harvey Comics characters and series including: Casper the Friendly Ghost, Little Audrey Tommy Tortoise and Moe Hare, Wendy the Good Little Witch, Baby Huey, Herman and Katnip, Spooky the Tuff Little Ghost, Buzzy the Crow, Inchy the Worm, Finny the Goldfish, Goodie the Gremlin, Kozmo the Space Kid, Professor Schmatlz, Timothy Turkey, Jeepers and Creepers and others.
+This show features Noveltoons characters and series including: Casper the Friendly Ghost, Little Audrey, Tommy Tortoise and Moe Hare, Wendy the Good Little Witch, Baby Huey, Herman and Katnip, Spooky the Tuff Little Ghost, Buzzy the Crow, Inchy the Worm, Finny the Goldfish, Goodie the Gremlin, Kozmo the Space Kid, Professor Schmaltz, Timothy Turkey, Jeepers and Creepers and others.
 The New Casper Cartoon Show and the Film Roman version of Richie Rich have also been featured on the final season of The Harveytoons Show.
 The show itself contained three full cartoons and one "ToonTake", an abbreviated cartoon.
 Jerry Beck was the show consultant.